Ashutosh Tewari: Career

 On 15 October 2013, Tewari was named the chairman of urology at the Icahn School of Medicine at Mount Sinai Hospital in New York City.
 Previously he served as director of the Lefrak Institute of Robotic Surgery, director of prostate cancer, as well as the director of robotic prostatectomy and prostate cancer-urologic oncology outcomes at the Brady Urology Foundation of Weill Medical College.
 He is a tenured professor of urology at the Icahn School of Medicine at Mount Sinai.
 In addition, Tewari directs a fellowship program in Robotic Prostatectomy and Prostate Cancer Outcomes that has conducted research comparing robotic surgery outcomes versus those of laparoscopic and open surgeries.
 Tewari is an Attending physician at the Mount Sinai Hospital in New York City.

 Medical degree

 Receiving his medical degree from Ganesh Shankar Vidyarthi Memorial Medical College (GSVM) in Kanpur city of Uttar Pradesh, India, Tewari graduated with honors in 1984 with 17 gold academic medals to credit.
 He received his training in urology from Sanjay Gandhi Post Graduate Institute of Medical Sciences (SGPGIMS) in India under the mentorship of Professor Mahendra Bhandari and completed the McH and DNB program in 1991.

 Training

 Tewari has trained in the U.S. at UCSF, University of Florida and at HFHS under Dr. Mani Menon, where was part of the surgical team that performed the first robotic procedure at VUI.
 Tewari completed his urology residency at the Vattikuti Urology Institute (VUI) of the Henry Ford Hospital in Detroit, Michigan, in 2004.
-He received his urologic oncology research training at the University of California, San Francisco in 1994, the University of Florida in 1998, and VUI in 2004.